I Wear the Black Hat

 -

-Masterfully blending cultural analysis with self-interrogation and limitless imagination, I Wear the Black Hat delivers perceptive observations on the complexity of the anti-hero (seemingly the only kind of hero America still creates).
-I Wear the Black Hat is the rare example of serious criticism that's instantly accessible and really, really funny.
-Klosterman is the only writer doing whatever it is he's doing.
+Masterfully blending cultural analysis with self-interrogation and imaginative hypotheticals, I Wear the Black Hat delivers perceptive observations on the complexity of the antihero (seemingly the only kind of hero America still creates).
+As the Los Angeles Times notes: “By underscoring the contradictory, often knee-jerk ways we encounter the heroes and villains of our culture, Klosterman illustrates the passionate but incomplete computations that have come to define American culture—and maybe even American morality.”
+I Wear the Black Hat is a rare example of serious criticism that’s instantly accessible and really, really funny.